What is Cross-Device Targeting and How Does it Help Retargeting Ad Campaigns?

 How Cross-Device Targeting Helps Retargeting Ad Campaigns

-While that may seem like an annoyance, cross-device targeting actually helps to improve conversion rates by keeping users top of mind—and also gives brands more room to try different types of messaging across multiple platforms.
+While that may seem like an annoyance, cross-device targeting helps to improve conversion rates by keeping users top of mind—and also gives brands more room to try different types of messaging across multiple platforms.

 How to use Retargeting Ads for SaaS free trials